sarhuang/Dungeon-Dweller/README.md

 ___HOW TO RUN___
 - You need to install Greenfoot if you want to mess with code.
 Otherwise, click on the link to play in browser.

+___DIRECTIONS___
+- Use arrow keys to move
+- Pressing the up arrow jumps
+- Use space to shoot slime balls enemies
+- NOTE: you musht have an arrow key pressd to shoot
+- Defeat enemies to survive in the given time frame